 As we are in a rural area and have a lot of space there, it is feasible to build an animal shelter / small stable nearby where pets can live outdoors together.

-The plan is that owners put Inverter ACs into all apartments and we will use either inverter AC or heat pumps for the communal coliving areas.
+The plan is that owners put Inverter ACs into all apartments.

-Another great source for heating is a large wood chip burner / biomass system.
+Another great source for heating the coliving areas is a large wood chip burner / biomass system.
 It requires wood chips to operate, but those are 50-70% cheaper than wood pellets and easily available in areas with an active forestry management - like Semkovo :-)

 It might also be possible to install a hydro power plant in a nearby stream which would provide a more consistent power source than solar.